-Line 28.-If the amount on line 28 includes losses on property held one year or less, and on property held for more than one year, you must allocate the amount between lines 29 and 34 according to how long you held each property.
-Enter on line 29 all gains and losses to property held one year or less.
-Enter on line 34 all gains and losses to property held more than one year, except as provided in the instructions for line 33 below.
+Line 28.-If the amount on line 28 includes losses on property held 1 year or less, and on property held for more than 1 year, you must allocate the amount between lines 29 and 34 according to how long you held each property.
+Enter on line 29 all gains and losses to property held 1 year or less.
+Enter on line 34 all gains and losses to property held more than 1 year, except as provided in the instructions for line 33 below.

-Part II, Column (a).-Use a separate line for each different casualty or theft.
+Part II, Column (a).-Use a separate line for each casualty or theft.